hrshe/pulsar-analysis-package/README.md

 ```
 python3 -m AnalysisPackages.mbr.mbr2dynamicspectrum ch03_B0834+06_20090725_114903 -packetSynch -plotXX -plotYY -plotRealXY -plotImagXY -runPsrUtility -psrUtil
 ```

+Note:

+Setting the optional plotting parameters (-plotXX, -plotYY, -plotRealXY or -plotImagXY) will plot the selected dynamic spectra after processing each part of mbr file.
+After this, the program will ask during runtime whether to continue plotting for subsequent parts(Y) or not(n).
+The default is 'n'.
+That is, if a 'Y' is not provided, plotting will be suspended for subsequent parts.
 ## 5. Dynamic Spectrum to Time Series